jktoh/capstone_project/README.md

 ## Conclusion

 In this project, we have attempted to model a market cap classifier and obtained features which are important in classifying companies to large-cap, mid-cap or small-cap.
 Using just the top few features, we can use scatter plots to visualize the relationships between the important features and market cap categories.
-Instead of having to manually search for a unicorn, potential investors can use this classifier to run through financial performance of all the unicorns, and with the new market cap category will aid potential investors to make informed decisions.
+Instead of having to manually search for a unicorn, potential investors can use this classifier to run through financial performance of all the unicorns, and the new market cap category will aid potential investors to make informed decisions.

 The modelling of the data was done through XGBoost classifier on a pre-processed, standardized financials.
 Importance provides a score that indicates how useful or valuable each feature was in the construction of the boosted decision trees within the model.
 The more an attribute is used to make key decisions with decision trees, the higher its relative importance.
 The important features are found through supervised learning models and can be used in revealing patterns that human may not have even thought about.